mpv-player/mpv/DOCS/interface-changes.rst

         - --sub-codepage=<codepage> does not force the codepage anymore (this requires different and new syntax)
     - remove --fs-black-out-screens option for macOS
+    - change how spdif codecs are selected.
+You can't enable spdif passthrough with --ad anymore.
+This was deprecated; use --audio-spdif instead.
  --- mpv 0.22.0 ---
     - the "audio-device-list" property now sets empty device description to the device name as a fallback